armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 At the end of the file the ZIP64 end of central directory record and the ZIP64 end of central directory locator can be found at the end of the file.

-## Mismatches between central directory and actual files
+## Mismatches between number of files in central directory and local file headers

 There could be more file entries in the archive than listed in the central directory.